OctoPrint/octoprint.org/blog/development/_posts/2020-12-15-turning-a-static-website-more-dynamic.md

 ## GitHub metadata and parsing ASTs

 So now we had information about the popularity and usage attached to the plugins.
-But there still was no information at all about whether a plugin was also actively maintainer by its maintainer(s), when the last release happened and there was also still no guarantee of the compatibility data being correct.
+But there still was no information at all about whether a plugin was also actively maintained by its maintainer(s), when the last release happened and there was also still no guarantee of the compatibility data being correct.